PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Related Work

-Distribution sorts use information other than key comparison.
-Radix sort and counting sort are the most common types of distribution sorts.
+Non-comparison sorts use information other than key comparison.
+Radix sort and counting sort are the most common types of non-comparison sorts.
 Radix sort uses counting sort as a subroutine for each digit.
 When the number of digits in the array element is $w$, the computational complexity of radix sort is $\mathcal{O}(wn)$.
 Thus, radix sort is particularly effective when the number of digits is small.
-There are several variants of radix sort, such as SkaSort~\cite{skasort2002}, which is optimized using a technique called ``American flag sort,'' and RegionSort~\cite{obeya2019theoretically}, which enables efficient parallelization by modeling and resolving dependencies among the element swaps.
+There are several variants of radix sort, such as Spreadsort~\citep{ross2002spreadsort}, which integrates the advantages of comparison sort into radix sort and is implemented in the Boost C++ Libraries, and RegionSort~\citep{obeya2019theoretically}, which enables efficient parallelization by modeling and resolving dependencies among the element swaps.

+In addition, non-comparison sorting algorithms tailored for specific data types have been developed.
+For integer arrays, a deterministic algorithm with worst-case complexity of $\mathcal{O}(n \log\log n)$~\citep{han2002deterministic} and a randomized algorithm with expected complexity of $\mathcal{O}(n \sqrt{\log\log n})$~\citep{han2002integer} have been proposed.
+For real-valued arrays, recent advances have led to the development of a sorting algorithm with a worst-case complexity of $\mathcal{O}(n \sqrt{\log n})$~\citep{han2020sorting}.
+Our PCF Learned Sort also targets real-valued arrays and, under mild assumptions on the distribution, achieves an expected complexity of $\mathcal{O}(n \log\log n)$.
+Moreover, when the algorithm of \citet{han2020sorting} is used as the internal sorting component, PCF Learned Sort has a worst-case complexity of $\mathcal{O}(n \sqrt{\log n})$, which matches that of \citet{han2020sorting}.